ankush91/Ner/README.md

 # Named Entity Recognition: Event and Temporal Expressions
-This project is part of the graduate level course-work in Machine Learning (CS 613) carried out at Drexel University in Fall, 2016.
-The goal of the project is to extract temporal and event expressions from unstructured text documents using Conditional Random Fields.
+* We utilized CRF classifiers from Stanford CoreNLP for the Event and Temporal Span identification tasks of [TempEval-3](https://arxiv.org/pdf/1206.5333v2.pdf).
+The aim of the TempEval series was to advance research on temporal information processing.
+This project was conducted as part of graduate level course-work in Machine Learning (CS 613) taught at Drexel University in Fall, 2016.

+## Research Findings
+* We performed feature engineering as suggested within the Stanford NER system and utilized word-level, char-level and n-gram level features alongside certain positional features.
+* We performed an ablation with respect to the size of the training data upto 2.5k train documents.
+	* Precision was stagnant after a mere 50 training samples.
+	* Controlling for these false positives, we found Recall to increase on a logscale with additional documents in steps of constant size (50 in our case).
+* We performed a qualitative assessment of the TempEval-3 task (News domain) and compared it to the SemEval-2016 task which was based on documents from the Clinical domain.
+	* Temporal spans were easier to identify in TempEval-3 since News contains more absolute expressions such as `Last May`, `2010`, `eight years` etc. On the other hand, the Clinical domain is much harder for Temporal span identification due to complex relative expressions such as `a day before surgery` etc.
+	* On the contrary, the Clinical domain is easier for Event extraction due to the higher density of standard events and operating procedures found in such a corpus.
+* Kindly refer to our [paper](./paper/Conference%20Paper.pdf) for further detail.

-## Organization:
+## Organization
 * [src](./src/) contains source code and instructions to install libraries (CoreNLP), datasets and existing models
 * [paper](./paper/Conference%20Paper.pdf) is our conference-style paper generated using Latex
 * [presentation](./presentation/Temporal%20Expression%20and%20Event%20Extraction%20using%20General%20Conditional%20Random%20Fields.pptx) is our final presentation which summarizes our key experiments